 Zachary to face Ponchatoula in Louisiana high school football state championship

-NEW ORLEANS - High school football fans are preparing for Saturday's game at Ceaser's Superdome, where Zachary will face off against Ponchatoula in the LHSAA football championship.
+NEW ORLEANS - High school football fans are preparing for Saturday's game at Caesar's Superdome, where Zachary will face off against Ponchatoula in the LHSAA football championship.

 All tickets are general admission and will be in the plaza level of the Superdome.